Summary of Significant Accounting Policies (Notes)

 The Company's revenue is derived from the sale of products, software, and services.
 The Company records revenue from product sales transactions when title and risk of loss are passed to the customer, there is persuasive evidence of an arrangement for sale, delivery has occurred and/or services have been rendered, the sales price is fixed or determinable, and collectability is reasonably assured.

-Revenue recognition where software that is more than incidental to the product as a whole or where software is sold on a standalone basis is recognized when the software is delivered and ownership and risk of loss are transferred.
+Revenue recognition, where software is more than incidental to the product as a whole or, where software is sold on a stand-alone basis is recognized when the software is delivered and ownership and risk of loss are transferred.

 The Company also recognizes revenue from deployment services, maintenance agreements, training and professional services.
 Deployment services revenue results from installation of products at customer sites.
-Deployment services, which generally occur over a short time period, are not services required for the functionality of products, because customers do not have to purchase installation services from the Company, and may install products themselves, or hire third parties to perform the installation services.
-Revenue for deployment services, training and professional services are recognized upon completion.
+Deployment services are not services required for the functionality of products, because customers do not have to purchase installation services from the Company, and may install products themselves, or hire third parties to perform the installation services.
+Revenue for deployment services, training and professional services are recognized upon completion and acceptance.
 Revenue from maintenance agreements is recognized ratably over the service period.

 If deliverables do not fall within the software revenue recognition guidance, the fair value of each element is established using the relative selling price method, which requires the Company to use vendor-specific objective evidence (VSOE), reliable third-party objective evidence or management's best estimate of selling price, in that order.